 Hemp Oil Can Help Relieve Chronic Pain

-NEW DELHI, Jan.
-2, 2020 /PRNewswire/ -- Hemp oil is extracted from the plant called "Cannabis Sativa".
+Hemp oil is extracted from the plant called "Cannabis Sativa" .
 Despite the fact that it is a similar plant from which marijuana (hemp's infamous cousin), people have finally started realizing its benefits.
 The difference between the two is especially crucial for those who want to keep any mind-altering substances at bay; on that note, it is important to note that hemp is the non-mind-altering version of the cannabis plant.

 Hemp oil is characterized with a low percentage of THC.
 THC is the biochemical substance that cause the mind-altering "high" state that everyone keeps talking about.
 Hemp oil has extremely low measures of THC (~ < 0.3%) - so hemp oil is legitimate and safe to use, as it won't result in any psychoactive effects.